 Living in an urban setting can be great; you are surrounded by impressive buildings and lots of people on the same wavelength as you.
 Yet it can get tiring and sometimes your body will start to crave some green space.
 Ecotherapy is starting to be recognized by health experts for being a great way to induce calm and get your daily dose of Vitamin D to help with Seasonal Affective Disorder (SAD).
 Try walking in the park on your lunch break or using your next weekend as an opportunity to camp in nature.

 A big part of why some people struggle with their mental health is because they lack self-confidence and find it hard to see their own self-worth.
 Sometimes, this is not helped by how little time they can spend doing things they love and activities that make them happy.
-If you can, make some time each day where you can catch up on your favorite program or treat yourself to a take out with a hot bubble bath.
+If you can, make some time each day where you can catch up on your favorite program or treat yourself to a take out, hot bubble bath, or maybe a delicious edible from https://www.westcoastsupply.net.
 In a short while, you will start to discover ways of keeping yourself happy when you do not feel so great.

 Talk About How You Feel